dexidp/dex/README.md

 }
 ```

-Sign the entire nonce string (I am sorry for the field name) the address you provided to obtain a 65-byte signature.
+Sign the entire challenge string with the address you provided earlier, to obtain a 65-byte signature.
 Then POST an `x-www-form-urlencoded` request to `auth/web3/submit_challenge` with the following

 | Key | Value |
 |-|-|